nikosgram/gringotts/README.md

 Usage
 -----
 Storing money in an account requires a Gringotts vault.
 A vault consists of a container, which can be either chest, dispenser or furnace, and a sign above or on it declaring it as a vault.
-A player or faction may claim any number of vaults.
+A player may claim any number of vaults.
 Vaults are not protected from access through other players.
 If you would like them to be, you may use additional plugins such as [LWC](https://dev.bukkit.org/projects/lwc/) or [WorldGuard](https://dev.bukkit.org/projects/worldguard/) .